 The City applied for advancement in the program and was awarded a grant from the New York State Department of State (NYDOS) in the amount of $214,509 in December, 2009, which will provide funding for the City to complete the nomination Phase of the BOA to collect additional data and to identify current market conditions, the types of development already underway in the area, and future development potential.
 The City will also analyze potential employment opportunities and will highlight potential future job creation that might lead to a greater demand for commercial and industrial space.

-Completion of the Nomination Study is estimated as Spring 2013.
+Completion of the Nomination Study is estimated for Fall 2013.
 If the LYLAKS area is designated as a Brownfield Opportunity Area by the State, properties within the BOA will receive preferential consideration for future federal and/or State grant awards.

 Among the Key Brownfield Sites are several “catalyst” sites including: the Rochester Gas & Electric Bee Bee Station property; additional vacant property along Vincent Street; the former Kleen Bright facility on Oak Street; and the former Delco plant located at 415 Orchard Street and 354 Whitney Street.
 At present, the environmental conditions at the Orchard-Whitney property are being evaluated as part of a NYSDEC funded Environmental Restoration Project (ERP) grant.